TITLE 6 PRIMARY AND SECONDARY EDUCATION

 U. “Employee benefits minimum standards” means the minimum coverages, minimum limits and other factors as specified in authority rules for which insurance is offered.

-W. “Financial interest” means an interest of 10% or more in a business or exceeding $10,000.00 in any business.
-For a board member, official, employee, agent, consultant or attorney this means an interest held by the individual, his or her spouse, his or her domestic partner, or his or her minor children.
+W. “Financial interest” means an interest of ten percent or more in a business or exceeding $10,000.00 in any business.
+For a board member, official, employee, agent, consultant or attorney this means an interest held by the individual, their spouse, their domestic partner, or their minor children.

 X. “Full-time employee” means a person employed by, paid by and working for the participating entity 20 hours or more per week during the academic school term or terms.
 A full-time employee includes participating entity board members, entity governing body members and authority board members as defined in Subsections SS and TT of 6.50.1.7 NMAC.